Covid-19 Updates

 • Wear a mask when out in public

-Staff to wear a mask at all times.
+Staff to wear a mask at all times when with clients.

 ALL CLIENTS RECEIVING IN PERSON SUPPORT MUST BE FULLY VACCINATED